10 tips for organising your export of grains, pulses and oilseeds to Europe

 There are a number of international organisations that you can use for organising your export.
 These organisations provide information about the technical aspects of organising your shipment, explain the rules for entering the European market or provide services such as export training.

-- GAFTA is the international trade organisation for agricultural commodities providing contracts, arbitration, trade assurance and policy, and courses for grain professionals such as in commodity shipping and making contracts.
+- GAFTA is the international trade organisation for agricultural commodities providing contracts, arbitration, trade assurance and policy, as well as events and training in commodity shipping and making contracts.

 - International Trade Centre (ITC) is a development agency for sustainable trade with publications, such as Model Contracts for Small Firms, and an SME Trade Academy that provides online courses (some are free of charge), including international transport and logistics.

-- EU Trade Helpdesk is a guide to the import rules and taxes for the market of the European Union.
+- Access2Markets is a guide to the import rules and taxes for the market of the European Union.

 - International Chamber of Commerce (ICC) has worldwide offices and offers arbitration, export learning tools and information about incoterms.